najiaaleeya/2403-ITT440/10% Individual Assignment/14 MUHAMMAD AQIL DANISH BIN SAAD RONI/README.md

 #include <sys/socket.h>
 #include <netinet/in.h>

-#define PORT 8080
+#define PORT 8080                        --> default HTTP port for web server
 #define BUFFER_SIZE 1024
-#define HTML_FILE "aqil/design.html"
+#define HTML_FILE "aqil/design.html"     --> define the HTML file for website design code
 ```

 ## Function: `handle_request`

-This function is responsible for handling incoming HTTP requests from clients.
+This function handles incoming HTTP requests from clients.
 It reads the content of a static HTML file specified by the `HTML_FILE` constant and sends it as a response to the client.
 If the HTML file cannot be opened, it prints an error message and exits the program.

 ### Parameters:
 - `client_socket`: Integer representing the socket descriptor for the client connection.